venkata-sriram-thorati/Layoffs_Data_Analysis/README.md

-This repository contains files  sql projects
+This repository contains the project work i done while I earning the sql.